Diplomatic Relations and Official Representation

 Brazil is represented in Canada by an Embassy in Ottawa.
 Brazil also has consulates in Montréal, Toronto, and Vancouver.

-Brazil, a priority for the Government of Canada, is at the nexus of the Government of Canada’s Americas and Global Commerce Strategies.
+Brazil, a priority for the Government of Canada, is at the nexus of the Government of Canada’s Strategy for Engagement in the Americas, Global Commerce Strategy and International Education Strategy.
 Canada-Brazil relations have grown increasingly closer based on our strategic interests and engagement based on the promotion of security, prosperity and democratic governance.
-Our relationship has been strengthened by extensive whole-of-government cooperation in many sectors, such as health, defence, agriculture, and science and technology.
+Our relationship has been strengthened by extensive whole-of-government cooperation in many sectors, such as health, education, defence, agriculture, and science and technology.

 Canada and Brazil share democratic governance, stable economies, abundant natural resources, vast and sparsely inhabited territories, as well as the richness that comes from multicultural diversity, including indigenous populations.
 Canada’s relationship with Brazil is growing, as indicated by the level of official visits, burgeoning trade and investment, and greater interest in both countries in learning more about the other from both a public policy and person-to-person perspective.